 Joe opened his golf equipment store in 2009 with a tight budget, two employees, and big plans.
 In the ensuing years, his business has grown considerably, especially now that he also sells goods online.

-Lately, however, he’s finding it harder and harder to keep track of the invoices he’s sent, which ones have been paid, and when he received payment.
+Lately, however, his trusty invoice book isn't cutting it.
+He’s finding it harder and harder to keep track of the invoices he’s sent, which ones have been paid, and when he received payment.
 He’s always enjoyed his experience with PayPal, so he decided to look into PayPal Invoicing to simplify his invoicing process.

 PayPal makes it easy.